stephenh/tessell/docs/viewgeneration.md

 View Generation
 ===============

-One of the main ways `gwt-mpv` reduces MVP-related boilerplate is by using UiBinder `ui.xml` files as a single source of view interfaces, instead of requiring the developer to make tedious modifications to multiple files for each UI element.
+One of the main ways `gwt-mpv` reduces GWT/MVP-related boilerplate is by using UiBinder `ui.xml` files as the single source of the view and then generating the derivative boilerplate Java code.

+This frees the developer from making tedious modifications to multiple files for each UI element.

 Traditional MVP
 ---------------